bleachevil/Project3/README.md

 ## WITHDRAWALS

-Since this contract is deployed on a private blockchain, the owner, or company in this case, can choose to pay out their employees however they wish.
+`Since this contract is deployed on a private blockchain, the owner, or company in this case, can choose to pay out their employees however they wish.
 We did not code the trade in functions as this is not a public contract.

 At maturity, or before, the contributers can submit a withdrawal request privately.
 The contract would send their address their tokens (1,000 for a $100 deposit for 10 days).
-The employer would convert those tokens into cash - $1 per token, and deposit this into the employee's bank accounts.
+The employer would convert those tokens into cash - $1 per token, and deposit this into the employee's bank accounts. `

+## USER INTERFACE

+## CONCLUSION

+Our project has several use cases and could benefit emoloyers and their employees.
+Version 1 of this project explores the basic ins and outs of the process : ensuring tokens are available for purchase, updating their unit balances, and withdrawing the tokens for ether.

-## GOING FORWARD
+### GOING FORWARD

-This project has many use cases and can be integrated as a part of the benefits that employers offer their employees.
  If we were not constrained by time, we would have explored several other features.

-1) Allowing the user to withdraw using the streamlit interface.

-As of now, the user is only allowed to submit their deposit and receive their certificate in exchange.
-It would be more interactive if the user was also able to request a redemption of their tokens which could trigger the contract to send them their funds.

-2) Deposit on a rolling basis
+1) Deposit on a rolling basis

 Instead of having a crowdsale period that is then locked for the duration, we could consider having an employee deposit whenever they want to, removing the time constraints.

-3) Whitelist features
+2) Whitelist features

 For example only full time employees are eligible for contributions.

-4) Have variable interest
+3) Have variable interest

 Right now, interest is fixed at 15%, we could add a feature that allows for higher rates that can be distributed by the company if they have a good ROI using the crowdsale funding.

-## CONCLUSION